 Tingye Li Innovation Prize

-The Tingye Li Innovation Prize, established in 2013, will honor the global impact Dr. Li made to the field of Optics and Photonics.
-This prize will be presented to a young professional who has demonstrated innovative ideas in optics and photonics during the Optical Fiber Communication (OFC) Conference or the CLEO Conference.
+The Tingye Li Innovation Prize, established in 2013, will honor the global impact Dr. Li made to the field of optics and photonics.
+This prize will be presented to a young professional who has demonstrated innovative ideas in their accepted presentation during the Optical Fiber Communication (OFC) Conference or the CLEO Conference.

-The grand prize recipient will receive a $3,000 prize, a special invitation to the OFC or CLEO Chairs’ Reception, special recognition during the conference and a certificate.
+The recipient will receive a $3,000 prize, an invitation to the OFC or CLEO Chairs’ Reception, special recognition during the conference and a certificate.

 The prize is endowed by Alliance Fiber Optic Products, Inc., AT&T, The Optical Society, IEEE Photonics Society, IEEE Communications Society, Thorlabs, Inc, The Li Family and supporters of the Tingye Li Memorial Fund, and is administered by the OSA Foundation.

 - Submitting author must opt-in during the current year regular “call for papers” process or be an accepted Post Deadline Paper (PDP) from the previous year.
 Previous year PDP’s will be contacted separately for their interest to apply.

 - Applicant must have an accepted paper to OFC or CLEO.